Official State Insect of Pennsylvania

 It began when elementary students in the town of Upper Darby saw an article about Maryland adopting a state insect.
 Pennsylvania lacked a state insect at the time, so the students entered their selection of an insect symbol to the General Assembly.
-On April 10, 1974, the firefly was formally designated by an enactment of the Pennsylvania General Assembly.
+On April 10, 1974, the firefly was formally adopted by the Pennsylvania General Assembly.

 Upper Darby Elementary School's Principal at the time, Thomas Hafner, and schoolteacher Debe Hill communicated with Governor Milton Shapp to make the effort successful.
 The students were presented with a bronze plaque in the shape of a keystone which now hangs in the front hall of Highland Park Elementary School (from: PA Historical & Museum Collection).

 Commonly called "lightning bug" in Pennsylvania, the firefly produces light through an efficient chemical reaction using special organs, with very little heat given off as wasted energy.
 One or both sexes use species-specific flash patterns to attract members of the opposite sex (though not all firefly species are bio-luminescent as adults).